hannesm/platform-blog/technical-signing-repository.md

      by Bellare and Rogaway)
    - "RSA-PKCS" (using RSASSA-PKCS1-v1_5: old signature scheme with appendix as first standardized in version 1.5 of PKCS #1).
-- `value` is the base64 encoded value.
+- `value` is the base64 encoded signature.

 ### Delegation